Life is more than words, but words do make up our lives.

 No one actually says, “this story is about courage” while the story is being read, but the message is clear, the mental expression is read loud in clear if the author has done their job with the other words they have used.

-I raise these questions not just as an artist, a writer, a reader, a listener, and a watcher, but I raise them because of some of the mountains that I am facing as a human being just trying to relate to those around me.
+I raise these questions not just as an artist, an author, a reader, a listener, and a watcher, but I raise them because of some of the mountains that I am facing as a human being just trying to relate to those around me.

 We have such great power to say things with our mouths, but our eyes and body language scream words much louder, which ultimately leave the greatest impression.
 It’s like telling someone you love them while rolling your eyes and sneering at them.
 I guarantee you the sneer had more of an impression than the verbal exchange.

 Consider your words.
-Consider what you are saying in your music, your visual art, your writing.
+Consider what you are saying in your music, your visual art, your writing, your walk with Christ.
 Say what you mean and mean what you say.
 Consider the power that you hold as the creator of something wonderful and use your power wisely.

 *Revised from December 9, 2014